petershin/liferay-learn/docs/courses/latest/en/partner-enablement/level-1.md

 level-1/the-liferay-product-offering.md
 ```

 Welcome to our Level 1 modules!
-These modules introduce you to Liferay: the company, it's product and offerings, and how Liferay relates to the broader competitive landscape.
+These modules introduce you to Liferay: the company, its product and offerings, and how Liferay relates to the broader competitive landscape.

 ::::{grid} 2
 :gutter: 3 3 3 3